MoonPoet/xaprb-src/content/blog/2008/how-to-install-and-maintain-multiple-wordpress-blogs-easily.md

             my_custom_theme/
 ```

-What I've done is separate the custom bits -- the parts that don't ship with WordPress -- away from the files I want to upgrade when I upgrade WordPress.
+What I've done is separate the custom bits---the parts that don't ship with WordPress---away from the files I want to upgrade when I upgrade WordPress.
 How will this work, though?

 I'll make symbolic links from the dogs/ and cats/ directories to the currently installed version of WordPress.
 So, from the root directory of the website, I type the following at the command line: